brefphp/bref/docs/environment/php.md

 extension=pthreads
 ```

-## Other Extensions
-If you need an extension that is not available in the layer, you will need to build the extension (and any required libraries) against the PHP binary and libraries in the Bref Layer.
-Then you can either include it in your own layer, loaded after the Bref layer, or you could simply package the `extensions.so` in your project and add to PHP by setting `extension=/var/task/extension.so` _(must be a an absolute path)_ in your `php/config.d/php.ini`
+### Custom extensions

+Due to space limitations in AWS Lambda, Bref cannot provide every possible extension.
+It is however possible to provide your own extensions via [custom AWS Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).

+To create your custom layer, you will need to:

+- compile the extension (and any required libraries) in the same environment as AWS Lambda and Bref
+- include the compiled extension (and required libraries) in a layer
+- upload the layer to AWS Lambda
+- include it in your project **after the Bref layer**
+- enable the extension in a custom `php.ini`